LOG_ARCHIVE_DEST_n Parameter Attributes

 Specifies that filled online log files must be successfully archived to the destination before they can be reused.

-Category | MANDATORY |
+| Category | MANDATORY |

-Data type | Keyword |
+| Data type | Keyword |

-Valid values | Not applicable |
+| Valid values | Not applicable |

-Default value | Not applicable |
+| Default value | Not applicable |

-Requires attributes | Not applicable |
+| Requires attributes | Not applicable |

-Conflicts with attributes | Optional |
+| Conflicts with attributes | Optional |

-Corresponds to | BINDING column of the V$ARCHIVE_DEST view |
+| Corresponds to | BINDING column of the V$ARCHIVE_DEST view |

 - The

-parameters do not support theMANDATORY
+LOG_ARCHIVE_DEST_11throughLOG_ARCHIVE_DEST_31parameters do not support theMANDATORYattribute. - If

-is not specified, then, by default, the destination is considered to be optional.At least one destination must succeed, even if all destinations are optional.
+MANDATORYis not specified, then, by default, the destination is considered to be optional.At least one destination must succeed, even if all destinations are optional.
 If archiving to an optional destination fails, the online redo log file is still available for reuse and may be overwritten eventually.
 However, if the archival operation of a mandatory destination fails, online redo log files cannot be overwritten. - The

-parameter is met, the online redo log file is available for reuse.
+LOG_ARCHIVE_MIN_SUCCEED_DEST=n parameter (where n is an integer from 1 to 10) specifies the number of destinations that must archive successfully before online redo log files can be overwritten.AllMANDATORYdestinations and optional local destinations contribute to satisfying theLOG_ARCHIVE_MIN_SUCCEED_DEST=n count.
+If the value set for theLOG_ARCHIVE_MIN_SUCCEED_DESTparameter is met, the online redo log file is available for reuse.
 For example, you can set the parameter as follows:# Database must archive to at least two locations before # overwriting the online redo log files.
 LOG_ARCHIVE_MIN_SUCCEED_DEST = 2

 - You must have at least one local destination, which you can declare

-or leave as optional.At least one local destination is operationally treated as mandatory, because the minimum value for theLOG_ARCHIVE_MIN_SUCCEED_DEST
+MANDATORYor leave as optional.At least one local destination is operationally treated as mandatory, because the minimum value for theLOG_ARCHIVE_MIN_SUCCEED_DESTparameter is 1. - The failure of any mandatory destination makes the

-parameter irrelevant. - The
+LOG_ARCHIVE_MIN_SUCCEED_DESTparameter irrelevant. - The

-parameter value cannot be greater than the number of mandatory destinations plus the number of optional local destinations. - The
+LOG_ARCHIVE_MIN_SUCCEED_DESTparameter value cannot be greater than the number of mandatory destinations plus the number of optional local destinations. - The

-fixed view specifies how failure affects the archival operation
+BINDINGcolumn of theV$ARCHIVE_DESTfixed view specifies how failure affects the archival operation

 MAX_CONNECTIONS